Warren Ryan: Rugby league playing career

 Warren Ryan was a St. George Dragons lower grade player.
 He played in the Dragons 1965 reserve grade grand final, and appeared in first grade on a number of occasions as a replacement during 1966.

-In 1967, he switched to the Cronulla Sharks in their debut season and became a regular in first grade, and was club Captain at different times during 1967–68.
+In 1967, he switched to the Cronulla-Sutherland Sharks in their debut season. and became a regular in first grade, and was club Captain at different times during 1967–68.

 In 1969 he moved to Wollongong Wests and had four seasons there, the final two as captain-coach.
-He captained N.S.W.
-Country in 1972.
+He captained NSW Country in 1972.